arbor-sim/arbor/doc/python/mechanisms.rst

     .. py:method:: extend(other, prefix)

         Import another catalogue, possibly with a prefix.
-Will overwrite in case of name collisions.
+Will raise an exception in case of name collisions.

         .. code-block:: Python